2019 Lecture Information:

 Featuring Dr. Robert S. Zeigler, Director General Emeritus, International Rice Research Institute, Philippines.

-Immediately following the lecture, Dr. Zeigler will join a panel discussion with noted leaders from the international community including Dr. Ann Bartuska, Vice President for Land, Water and Nature at Resources for the Future, Dr. Joseph Glauber, Senior Research Fellow at the International Food Policy Research Institute and Andrew W. LaVigne, President and CEO at the American Seed Trade Association The discussion will be led by Catherine Woteki, President of The Charles Valentine Riley Memorial Foundation
+Immediately following the lecture, Dr. Zeigler joined a panel discussion with noted leaders from the international community including Dr. Ann Bartuska, Vice President for Land, Water and Nature at Resources for the Future, Dr. Joseph Glauber, Senior Research Fellow at the International Food Policy Research Institute and Andrew W. LaVigne, President and CEO at the American Seed Trade Association The discussion was moderated by Catherine Woteki, President of The Charles Valentine Riley Memorial Foundation.

 Dr. Robert Zeigler began his career with a stint in the Peace Corps in the early 1970s in what is now known as the Democratic Republic of the Congo, he has spent over 35 years living and conducting scientific research in developing countries.
 He devoted his professional career to sustainably improving cereal production, primarily rice, in developing countries.
 Originally trained as a plant pathologist, he led increasingly complex multidisciplinary research programs culminating in his appointment as Director General of the International Rice Research Institute in 2005, a position he held until his retirement from IRRI in 2016.
 He has worked closely with policy makers and very senior government officials in rice-producing countries in Africa, Latin America and Asia to link the potential of new technologies to political and economic realities.
 His book, "Sustaining Global Food Security: The Nexus of Science and Technology" will be jointly published by CSIRO (http://www.publish.csiro.au/book/7734/) and Oxford University Press in September, 2019.
 He now lives with his family in Portland, Oregon.